inbravo/aws-feature-set/README.md

 	4. Failover
 		- When you want to create an active/passive setup
 		- Disaster Recovery
-			- R53 monitors health of site.
+			- R53 monitors health of site
 			- If active fails then R53 routes traffic to passive site
 			- Designate a primary and secondary endpoint for your hosted zone record
 	5. Geo-location